aptech/docs/docs/CR-plotSetYLabel.rst

           94  2.1,
           95  2.4 };

-    //Declare plotControl structure
+    // Declare plotControl structure
     struct plotControl myPlot;

-    //Initialize plotControl structure
+    // Initialize plotControl structure
     myPlot = plotGetDefaults("xy");

-    //Set the first curve to use the left Y-axis and the second curve to use the right plotSetWhichYAxis(&myPlot, "left" $| "right");
+    // Set the first curve to use the left Y-axis and the second curve to use the right plotSetWhichYAxis(&myPlot, "left" $| "right");

-    //Set the left and right Y-axis labels plotSetYLabel(&myPlot, "Number of subjects", "Percent classified");
+    // Set the left and right Y-axis labels plotSetYLabel(&myPlot, "Number of subjects", "Percent classified");

-    //Plot the data
+    // Plot the data
     plotXY(myPlot, x, y);

 Example 3